jkcso/Intel-One/README.md

 # Who-Dis

 ## Synopsis
-An open source command line tool that collects and stores Open Source Intelligence about an individual, a target domain or a company.
+An intuitively easy to get started open source command line tool that collects and stores Open Source Intelligence about an individual, a target domain or a company.

 ## Motivation
-Implemented in my free time as part of my genuine interest in Cyber Security, especially penetration testing.
+Implemented in my free time from mid August to mid September 2017 as part of my genuine interest in Cyber Security, especially penetration testing.
+After I played around with some Kali Linux tools, I have identified a gap in performing high quality OSINT search wholly from the command line and by a few clicks to get a browser with many tabs containing useful information.
+My short term aim is to make the life of a pentester easier by providing, constantly improving and maintaining an optimised and effective toolset with various powerful features.
+My main long term goal is to contribute to the cybersecurity progress that has yet to come in both software and hardware systems.
+I will start doing so by firstly offering a more optimised OSINT automation by a possible combination or extension of a famous and must have existing OSINT tool with features from Who-Dis and also I aspire of writing or contributing into another tool that uses machine learning and AI algorithms with cybersecurity data sets to enable unsupervised decision making.

+## Installation
+To be updated soon.

 ## Current version
 ### Constantly improving user experience